 The Search for a DU Mascot

-After several months of both quantitative and qualitative research, the University of Denver mascot development committee has learned a great deal about the community's attitudes and opinions regarding a new, official University mascot.
+After several months of both quantitative and qualitative research, the University of Denver mascot development committee learned a great deal about the community's attitudes and opinions regarding a new, official University mascot.
 With more than 8,000 community members participating in the survey, over three times the expected number of completions, the community has demonstrated a high level of engagement in the University's spirit program.

 The research shows that nearly 70 percent of the University community is either receptive or neutral to moving forward with a new Denver Pioneer mascot, but at this time the community as a whole is not aligned on what that character should be.